 At 9573' feet high, the main attraction however is the fact that this mountain has close to 2300' of prominence and is the main reason why Ken Jones and I made the effort to hike up this thing to get the summit.
 Coming in at #126 on the Nevada prominence list, it is worth the effort whether you hike it or can drive it.

 The town of Eureka is not very far away and has places to eat and places to sleep.
-I can recommend the Best Western at this time but maybe the best food is at the Owl Casino in the center of town.
+Eureka used to have a Best Western but it is now called the Eureka Gold Country Inn and is still getting nice reviews on Trip Advisor.
+A nice place for Breakfast and lunch is the Pony Express Deli located on the southern end of town.
+I haven't had dinner in Eureka so I can't make any recommendations but we did find the Pony Express Deli by asking at the Chevron station in the middle of town.
+There is a good grocery store not far from the gas station so the basics are there.
 Mining is a big deal in this area and there is a reason the town is named "Eureka" but you probably already figured that out.

 Getting ThereFind your way to the small historic mining town of Eureka on US 50 and take a moment to gas up, grab a bite or just relax for a moment or two.
 To get to

 Prospect Peak from the center of Eureka, I offer these suggestions: